123inkt/123view/README.md

 1) Will fetch all commits for a given repository via the `git log` command.
 2) Will bundle commits when author, branch and subject are identical.
 3) For a set of commits, fetches the bundled changes between the first commit and the last
-4) Send a notification mail in the desired formatting
+4) Create reviews or send a notification mail in the desired formatting

 ## About us